We all know the story of the little boy who didn’t want to grow up, but what about the adults who are still clinging onto their childhoods?

 “Dreams do come true, if only we wish hard enough.” – JM Barrie Peter Pan

-They never achieve their potential in their careers, and they fail to develop meaningful relationships.
+Sadly, many never achieve their potential in their careers, and they fail to develop meaningful relationships.

 They turn from bright, promising 20-year olds into rootless, unhappy 40-year olds and miserable, bitter 60-year olds.